zobaer53/NoFlix/README.md

 # zeDMoviesApp

-zeDMoviesApp is an application for Android to watch ad-free Movies & TV Shows using Webview.
+NoFlix is an application for Android to watch ad-free Movies & TV Shows using Webview.

 # Preview